JuliaLang/julia/doc/stdlib/base.rst

 .. data:: ans

+   ..
+Docstring generated from Julia source

    A variable referring to the last computed value, automatically set at the interactive prompt.

 All Objects
 -----------